edhzsz/MLUND/projects/smartcab/Report.md

 in the last 6 trials.
 This means that this agent is learning to follow the directions and learning the driving rules, but 100 trails are just enough to do it.

+An example of the number of penalties per trial is shown below.
+There is a sharp decrease of penalties per trial after the first two or three and some penalties scatered around the whole execution.
+This means that the agent learnt really fast to achive positive feedback by driving in the direction of the objective but it is encountering unknown states later in the execution.

 ![Penalties per trial for the with agent](charts/input_with_waypoint_penalties_per_trial_sample.png)

 ### Input and waypoint without deadline nor right state